Salma Hayek Mourns the Death of Beloved Dog Lupe

 Salma Hayek is mourning the death of her beloved dog Lupe.

-The 51-year-old Beatriz at Dinner star shared a photo of herself holding the dog she rescued off the streets of Mexico 18 years ago.
+The 51-year-old Beatriz at Dinner star shared a photo of herself holding the dog she rescued in Mexico 18 years ago.

 "With my heart filled with love and pain, I had to say goodbye to my Lupe," the actress captioned the post.
 "I am so grateful for the 18 years she enriched my life with her great spirit.
 I have no words or tears to describe how much she meant to me.
 May she run free with my pack of dogs that are already waiting for her in dog heaven."